2020 Summer Intensive (Ages 11-23)

 What is the last day to make payments toward tuition?

-As of June 20, 2017, tuition for the 2017 Summer Intensive is now past due.
-If you have questions or concerns regarding payments, please feel free to contact the School at firstname.lastname@example.org or 212-362-6710 ext.
-10 or 13 to make arrangements.
+The final day to make tuition payments is Tuesday, June 30, 2020.
+If you have questions or concerns regarding payments, please feel free to contact the School at firstname.lastname@example.org or 212-362-6710, ext.
+72 to make financial arrangements.

-The School of Dance will hold a welcome orientation for students and guardians on the first day of the program Monday, July 10th at 8:00am here at Ballet Hispánico.
-At the orientation you will have an opportunity to meet our staff, see our building and learn about the program expectations and building policies.
-Classes are set begin at 9:30am as scheduled.
+The School of Dance will hold a welcome orientation for all students and guardians on the morning of their first day.
+At the orientation, you will have an opportunity to meet our staff, see our building, and learn about the program expectations and building policies.
+Classes are set begin at 9:30 a.m. as scheduled.
 Students not attending the first week of the program will need to stop by the school office on their first day and pick up all materials then.

 What is your dress code policy?

-All information regarding dress code is located under the "Dress Code" tab of this page, found here.
-For BH merchandise and gear, we invite you to stop by our School office.
+All information regarding dress code is located under the "Dress Code" tab of this page.
+For Ballet Hispánico merchandise and gear, we invite you to stop by our School of Dance office.

 Will students be provided with a locker during the program?

-Students attending the full 3-week program will have Open Studios on the final day of intensive.
-Students that are not attending the full 3-week program, but will be present during week 3 (July 24th -28th), will participate at the faculty’s discretion.
+Students attending the full three-week program will have Open Studios on the final day of the Summer Intensive.
+Students that are not attending the full three-week program, but will be present during week 3, will participate at the faculty’s discretion.

-What is Ballet Hispánico's policy on arrivals and dismissials?
+What is Ballet Hispánico's policy on arrivals and dismissals?
 Will my child(ren) be allowed to leave the premise alone?

 Our building opens at 9:00am each day.
 Students are welcomed to arrive at this time and get ready for class.
 At the end of the day, all students will be dismissed promptly at their scheduled time.
 Please be sure to arrive on time and communicate if you are running late.
-Additionally, if your child (under the age of 18) has permission to leave the premises on their own, please complete and return the attached “Permission to Leave Premises Form”.
+Additionally, if your child (under the age of 18) has permission to leave the premises on their own, please complete a “Permission to Leave Premises Form.”
 If the form is not completed, your child will not be allowed to leave the building on their own.
-By signing this form you are allowing your child to leave our premises anytime during the day whether it is lunchtime or dismissal, etc.
+By signing this form, you are allowing your child to leave our premises anytime during the day whether it is lunchtime or dismissal, etc.